-Elections will be held Monday, April 9 – Friday, April 13 online.
+Elections will be held Wednesday, September 5 through Friday, September 7 online.

 Individuals may not begin campaigning UNTIL they receive written correspondence from Student Life confirming receipt of the application and verifying eligibility.